ghas-projects/docs/code-scanning.md

 ## Step 3: Performing CodeQL Analysis

-In GitHub Actions, analysis and database finalization are performed using:
+In GitHub Actions, analysis and database finalization are performed using :

 ```yaml
 github/codeql-action/analyze@v4
 ```

+The supported input options and implementation details for this action are defined in the [analyze action.yml](https://github.com/github/codeql-action/blob/main/analyze/action.yml).

 ### Database Finalization